chriseugenerodriguez/glow-menu/wp-content/plugins/refer-a-friend-for-woocommerce-by-wpgens/README.txt

 == Description ==

-### Want to increase your store sales through Word Of Mouth, by having people promote your products to their friends ? ###
+### Increase your store sales through Word Of Mouth, by having people promote your products to their friends. ###

+Compatible with WooCommerce from 2.4 and above, including the latest 7.x version of WooCommerce.

-This plugin enables you to create a simple but powerful referral system on your website.
+This plugin will create a simple but powerful referral system on your website.
 Instead of giving money to your referrals, you are rewarding them with coupons that they can use to get discounts when buying on your website, or even free products, depending on a coupon settings.
+Free version comes packed with lots of features, <a href="https://wpgens.com/downloads/refer-a-friend-for-woocommerce-premium/" rel="friend" title="RAF">premium version has shortcodes, coupons for friends and a couple more options.</a>

-The plugin will create a unique URL for each of your WooCommerce members, link that is visible on their account page.
-(In premium version you can show it with shortcode as well.)
+The plugin will create a unique link for each of your members, link that is visible on their account page.
 Members can use this referral link to invite people to your site, and every time someone comes to your site through their link and makes a purchase, you will reward them with a coupon.
+Simple as that.

 = Coupons Are Connected With WooCoupons.
 This Allows You To: =